pmp-p/stupyde/README.md

     let the board compute from the file it already has and reply with a missing/changed list on uart.

-    stupyde then drives ampy for you and only send changed/missing files, then reset the board and connect to REPL
+    stupyde then only send changed/missing files and reset the board and connect to REPL

+    note that on ESP32 you may need a soft reset ( ctrl+D ) at the prompt.

 ![Preview1](./screenshot_upcom.png)